-Each transported student has the right to a safe and enjoyable ride to and from school that is free from intimidation, threat or harassment.
+Each transported student has the right to a safe and enjoyable ride to and from school that is free from intimidation, threat, or harassment.
 Good conduct of all transported students while waiting for the school bus and while traveling to and from school is primary for a safe and enjoyable ride for all students.
-Behavior/Conduct codes outlined in this handbook apply on all school district buses.